[INTERVIEW] How One Tree Planted is Marketing Environmental Conservation

 More importantly, we’ll be telling the different stories of species and resources pertaining to different regions.
 So when a donor finds out the particular region where their tree will be planted, they’ll know exactly the specific species they’re helping to protect.

-As a young nonprofit, what marketing channels are you using to build visibility for OTP and raise awareness for environmental preservation?
+As a young nonprofit, what marketing channels build visibility for OTP and raise awareness for environmental conservation preservation?

 OTP’s Reforestation Campaign is looking to plant 1 million trees in 2014.
 Do you have any upcoming smaller projects, or specific approaches, to help you hit this goal?